top of page

 Muskoka

 The district of Muskoka is made up of a number of small towns.
 The "big three" from south to north are: Gravenhurst, Bracebridge, & Huntsville.
-The area is quite large, and travel within the region always involves going around a lake (or two).
+The area is quite large, and travel within the region always involves going around a lake (or two or three).

 Where to Stay for Muskoka Adventures